monsters.xml file configuration

 track-range integer Yes Distance in tiles the monster tracks enemies in (pathfinding algorithmn is used for calculating distance).

-stroll-range integer Yes Distance in tiles the being chooses new destinations in when not fighting (as when wandering).
+stroll-range integer Yes Distance in pixels the being chooses new destinations in when not fighting (as when wandering).

 attack-distance integer Yes Preferred distance in pixels to the enemy the monster tries to reach when in combat (horizontal or vertical).
 Used for range attackers, for instance.
 A value of 32 means a close combat range when your tiles side length are 32 pixels wide.